dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 This patch was mostly focused on legendary and covenant tuning.
 * The legendary Balance of All Things now starts with 50% instead of 75% crit and decays by 10% every second instead of 15%
-  * No longer the king of all things as this is roughly a 33% nerf but still the king of single target.
+  * No longer the King of All Things as this is roughly a 33% nerf but still the king of single target.
 * Oneth's Clear Vision Starfall proc chance buffed from 15% to 20% and Starsurge proc chance buffed from 15% to 40%
   * A significant buff and definitely in the right direction with Starfall having a higher chance to proc but still far from being competitive.
   * It now allows roughly 40% uptime of Starfall single target which may cause it to have a niche but that is to be seen.